 Fuel your body.
 Drink plenty of water before, during, and after you work out.
-A good rule of thumb is to drink this amount of water:
+Get off to a good start by drinking about 17 to 20 ounces of water about 2 or 3 hours before exercising.
+A good general rule is to then drink this amount of water:

-- 16 ounces when your workout is done.
+- 8 ounces within a half hour of when your workout is done

-Eat a small meal or snack every two to three hours to keep a steady source of fuel for your body.
+Eat a small meal or snack every 2 to 3 hours to keep a steady source of fuel for your body.
 After your workout, eat a healthy carb and protein snack to replenish your energy stores.

 Dress right.
 Wear the proper gear for your workout.
 If you are a runner, wear a good pair of running shoes that fit properly.
 If you are a biker, always wear a helmet.

-Rest: Take one to two days off a week to rest.
+Rest.
+Take 1 to 2 days off a week to rest.
 Rest days give your body a chance to recover between workouts.
 That can help prevent injuries.

 Treating Workout Injuries